jaintj95/RemoteIndian_Wiki/taxes.md

-# Taxes for Remote Workers
+# Everything about Income Taxes and GST for Remote Indian Workers